How to Make a Timeline in Google Docs + Free Template

 After trying out several colors, adding a title and tweaking font sizes, my final Google Docs timeline looks like this:

 Manually building a timeline with Google Docs can be time-consuming, and the end result may lack the clarity and precision expected by clients and executives.
-An online timeline generator like Pincello may be a better-suited alternative for creating professional-looking visuals required in business or project presentations.
+An online timeline generator like Office Timeline's may be a better-suited alternative for creating professional-looking visuals required in business or project presentations.

-Below, I will show you how to automatically make a timeline in Pincello and customize or update it with a few clicks.
+Below, I will show you how to automatically make a timeline in Office Timeline Online and customize or update it with a few clicks.
 To begin, open the free tool in your browser and follow the steps below.
-If you wish to display more than 10 milestones on your timeline, you will need Pincello Plus.

-After you select the type of timeline you want to make, Pincello will open the Data View tab, where you can insert and edit data.
+After you select the type of timeline you want to make, Office Timeline Online will open the Data View tab, where you can insert and edit data.

 2. Easily customize and update your timeline